RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 ## 1.1.4 Programming

-Let is move on to maybe the most exciting part: applying the kinematics concepts you have learned in code and seeing your robot working right in front of you!
+let's move on to maybe the most exciting part: applying the kinematics concepts you have learned in code and seeing your robot working right in front of you!

 *(Please refer to the **Install Webots** section if you haven't installed it yet.)*

-## **Exercise 1: Dobot Pick-and-Place (Forward Kinematics)** Level: **
+## **Exercise 1: Dobot Pick-and-Place (Forward Kinematics)**

 ### Step 1: Setup your environment